FREQUENTLY ASKED QUESTIONS //

 I am not sure, I baked mine in the pan that you see in the pictures.
 Please use your best judgment and keep an eye on it while it is in the oven.

-I am sorry, but I do include nutrition facts, or plan to do so in the future.
+I am sorry, but I do not include nutrition facts, or plan to do so in the future.
 Please feel free to run the recipes through a nutrition calculator on your own.
+This is the calculator that I used during nutrition school, it’s not free, but it is the best I’ve seen.

 I get a lot of comments asking me about serving sizes.
 I made a decision early on to not include them because I feel that it is very subjective.
 You can assume that if it is meal, that it fed my family of 5.
 Cookies and bars are dependent on how large you portion them.
-Please use your best judgement here.
+A lot of times if I sourced a recipe that I adapted it from, you can find it there.

 What went wrong?